Have you ever read a message that simply said, “SMDH”?

 Maybe you’ve typed it yourself.

 You saw a news story that broke your heart.
+You watched someone make a foolish choice.
+You experienced betrayal, dishonesty, or spiritual compromise.

 And all you could do was shake your head.